ignshifts/ValorFetchR/README.md

 </p>

 <p align='center'>
   <b>This project is a Work-In-Progress, there will be bugs and there are bugs.
-The project is nowhere close to being finished and is actively being developed by myself at the time I am writing this 🙂
+The project is nowhere close to being finished and is actively being developed by myself at the time I am writing this.
+Keep in mind new additions for the project may take longer than usual and may not be as frequent.
 </b><br>
 </p>